Conducting Major Events

 - Anyone found smoking inside the venue may be removed from the event and not permitted to re-enter.

-- Backpacks, duffle bags, packages, and the like are not permitted.
-Large purses may be permitted but they will be checked for prohibited items such as alcohol, drugs, or weapons.
+- Backpacks, duffel bags, packages and the like are not permitted.
+Large purses may

 - People who are obviously impaired will not be permitted to enter the event.

 - Campus Safety will work with Leadership Activities to promote the safety of life and

 property during the event.
 This includes crowd size and the ability to terminate events

 that become unsafe.
 Campus Safety will determine the number of officers needed for